 - 1 cup jasmine rice

-- 1/2 lb skinless chicken thigh cut into small bite sized pieces
+- 1/2 lb skinless chicken thigh chicken breast or other chicken cut will work.
+Cut into small bite sized pieces

 - 3 pieces Chinese sausage and cook until it changes its color.
 Remove from pan and set aside.